Ukraine

 The territory of coverage: Ukraine or worldwide.

-Limits: salary-based (usually up to 2x annual salaries) or fixed amounts.
+Limits: salary-based (typically up to 2 times annual salary) or fixed amounts.

 Scope of coverage:

-• Critical illnesses (cancer, heart attack, brain attack, and the like), the list from 6 up to 32 illnesses
+- Critical illnesses (cancer, heart attack, brain attack, and the like), the list ranges from 6 to 32 illnesses

 Premiums are usually paid by the employer, and costs depend on the group size, occupation, gender, and age of each employee.